Gelio/find-quadruples-with-product/README.md

    Looks through all possible quadruples of indices i < j < k < l and tests the equation.

+   There is also a paralellized variant of this solution that uses [rayon](https://crates.io/crates/rayon) to look through multiple `i` in parallel.

 2. With pruning, O(n^3)

    Prepares a hashmap whose keys are array values and hashmap values are sets